artemf/errata_slip/README.md

    ]
 ```

-### Multiple fields match & adding new fields
+#### We can not only change existing fields, but also add new ones

-We can not only change existing fields, but also add new ones.
 The syntax is the same.

 errata.yaml
 ```YAML